 If you have an assistant manage your calendar, do it consistently.
 If your assistant creates and accepts meetings for you, always do it the same way.
 This leads to more consistent, predictable scheduling.
 Try to have no more than one delegate who can update your calendar.
 And try to have everyone involved use the same email/calendar client when updating and viewing the calendar.

 If you have given delegate access to someone, don't make or accept meetings on your own.
 This often leads to calendar conflicts.
-For more information about Delegate Access, contact the ITS Help Desk.
+For more information about Delegate Access, contact the ITS Service Desk.

 Do you have one of those meetings that has a different time and location and agenda each week?
 If you use the recurring meeting feature for this kind of meeting, you're likely to start seeing problems.
 Only use the recurring meeting feature if the time and place are the same each week.